adrianholovaty/git_workflow/README.md

-# Imporve your git skills the cool way
+# Improve your git skills the cool way

 # BASICS